Exact one-particle density matrix for SU($N$) fermionic matter-waves in the strong repulsive limit: Appendix

-{\em a) Zero flux--} As $U\rightarrow+\infty$, all the spin configurations of the model are degenerate.
+As $U\rightarrow+\infty$, all the spin configurations of the model are degenerate.
 The reason is that the energy contribution from the spin part of the wavefunction $E_{\mathrm{spin}}$ is of the order $\frac{t}{U}$.
-However, there is no spin degeneracy observed in the Hubbard model; the ground state is non-degenerate for SU($2$), except for special points in flux with an eigenstate crossing.
+However, there is no spin degeneracy observed in the Hubbard model; the ground-state is non-degenerate for SU($2$), except for special points in flux with an eigenenergy crossing.
 Hence, a single state has to be chosen properly for matching with the Hubbard model.
 Due to the symmetry of both models, we choose the square of the total spin, $\vec{S}_{\rm tot}^{2}$, or quadratic Casimir operator $C_1$ to label the eigenstates.
 The selected eigenstates of both models need to have the same value for this operator.
-This benchmarking with the Hubbard model we used only for small system sizes in order to understand what were the representation of the Heisenberg model we have to choose. \\
+We used this benchmarking with the Hubbard model only for small system sizes in order to understand what are the representations of the Heisenberg model we have to choose. \\

 We observe that the resulting composition from spinless Fermions and Heisenberg Hamiltonian results in a translationally invariant model only in cases where these states match.
 We use this as a control mechanism.
 As already explained in the main text, the spin wavefunction $\varphi (y_{1},\hdots,y_{M})$ is obtained by performing exact diagonalization resp.
-Lanczos methods of the one-dimensional anti-ferromagnetic Heisenberg model.
-The ground state with odd and even number of particles per species for the Hubbard model corresponds to different values of the Casimir operator, and therefore to different representations of the SU($N$) algebra.
-For odd number of species it corresponds to a singlet state for all SU($N$).
-The ground state of the anti-ferromagnetic Heisenberg model instead is always a singlet and non-degenerate for all SU($N$).
-Hence, this state will be chosen for an odd occupation number per species.
-For an even number of particles per species we have to choose a different state.
-For the SU(2) this is the next non-degenerate excited triplet-state (of total spin $J=1$, $\vec{J}^2=J(J+1)$).
-This corresponds to an $n=2J$-representation (see section~\ref{Casimir} of the Appendix). \\
+Lanczos methods of the one-dimensional anti-ferromagnetic Heisenberg model. \\

+{\em a) Zero flux --} The ground-state with odd and even number of particles per species for the Hubbard model corresponds to different values of the Casimir operator, and therefore to different representations of the SU($N$) algebra.
+For odd number of particles per species $N_{p}/N$, it corresponds to a singlet state for all SU($N$).
+The ground-state of the anti-ferromagnetic Heisenberg model instead is always a singlet and non-degenerate for all SU($N$).
+Therefore, we choose this state as the lowest energy eigenstate of the Heisenberg model with this property for $U\to\infty$ for an odd occupation number per species.\\